CheckiePy/CheckiePyBackend/README.md

 #### 3.3.3.
 Last update

-Get date and status of last repository sync with GitHub:
+Get a date and a status of the last repository synchronization with GitHub:

 ```
 GET /api/repository/last_update/